 — Although not a requirement, all game bird hunters are strongly encouraged to wear blaze orange as a precaution in the field.

-The Nebraska pheasant, quail and partridge season is Oct.
-28 – Jan 31.
+The statewide Nebraska pheasant, quail and partridge season is Oct.
+29 – Jan 31.
 Permits are available at OutdoorNebraska.org.
-Mobile permits are available.

 The post Game and Parks offers reminders for safe upland bird hunt appeared first on NEBRASKALand Magazine.